Power Blade

-Power Blade, known in Japan as Power Blazer (パワーブレイザー, Pawā Burezā), is an action platform video game by Taito for the Nintendo Entertainment System.
+Power Blade, known in Japan as Power Blazer (パワーブレイザー, Pawā Burezā), is an action platform video game published by Taito for the Nintendo Entertainment System.
 It was released in Japan on April 20, 1990, North America in March 1991, and in Europe on January 23, 1992.
 The game spawned a sequel, Power Blade 2, released in 1992.

 Power Blade takes place in the colony of New Earth in the year 2191 and follows NOVA, the Chief Security Officer of a supercomputer called the Master Computer.
 He must restore the Master Computer — which has been taken offline by aliens — by retrieving data tapes located in six sectors.
 The game features gameplay similar to the Mega Man series, in which players can select any of the six levels to play.
 Armed with a boomerang, players must complete all six levels, overcoming obstacles and defeating any enemies in the way.

 The game's name comes from an item found in several levels; The Power Suit is an item that looks like a helmet.
 When collected Nova automatically equips the metal suit.
 This allows the player to shoot energy blasts known as "Power Blades" in any of the 8 directions and through most surfaces.